-- There is no relevant audit information of which the charitable company's Auditors are unaware - The trustees have taken all steps that they ought to have taken to make them aware of any relevant audit information and to establish that the Auditors are aware of such information.
+- There is no relevant audit information of which the charitable company's Auditor is unaware - The trustees have taken all steps that they ought to have taken to make them aware of any relevant audit information and to establish that the Auditor is aware of such information.

-This report has been prepared in accordance with the Statement of Recommended Practice:

-Accounting and Reporting by Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in UK and Republic of Ireland (FRS 102) and the Charities Act 2011.
+This report has been prepared in accordance with the Statement of Recommended Practice: Accounting and Reporting by Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in UK and Republic of Ireland (FRS 102) and the Charities Act 2011.

-This report was approved by the board of directors and trustees on 14 May 2021 and signed on its behalf by:
+This report was approved by the board of directors and trustees on 17 May 2022 and signed on its behalf by: